George Gray (Delaware politician)

 George Gray (May 4, 1840 – August 7, 1925) was a United States senator from Delaware and a United States circuit judge of the United States Court of Appeals for the Third Circuit and the United States Circuit Courts for the Third Circuit.

 Education and career

-Gray was born on May 4, 1840, in New Castle, New Castle County, Delaware, son of Andrew C. Gray (1804–1885), a lawyer, banker, businessman, and public official in the U.S. state of Delaware.
+Gray was born on May 4, 1840, in New Castle, New Castle County, Delaware, the son of Andrew C. Gray (1804–1885), a lawyer, banker, businessman, and public official in the U.S. state of Delaware.
 The younger Gray attended the common schools, received an Artium Baccalaureus degree in 1859 from the College of New Jersey (now Princeton University), an Artium Magister degree in 1863 from the same institution, attended Harvard Law School, then read law with his father and was admitted to the bar in 1863.
 He entered private practice in New Castle from 1863 to 1879.
 He was the Attorney General of Delaware from 1879 to 1885.

 Gray was a member of the Permanent Court of Arbitration at The Hague from 1900 to 1925.